prwitt/azure-demos/kubernetes/README.md

 * Deploy a multi-tier Open Source app
 * Validate access to the Application

-The multi-tier app is based on MEAN stack + Kubernetes + Azure!
-Additional information about the app can be obtained the "app" folder from the same git repository.
+The multi-tier app is based on MEAN stack.
+Additional information about it can be obtained in the "app" folder from the same git repository.

 ![topology](media/mean-kb-az.png)